 This is a great phrase to let a toddler know he is doing a good job without actually using good job, good boy, or good girl.
 It also helps toddlers get in the mindset to help others in need, in addition to helping them feel independent and capable.

 This is a phrase I especially love to use when we are struggling with dinner time battles.
 It’s a great replacement to the phrase, “He’s a picky eater.”
 Sometimes the words we use end up as a parenting self-fulfilling prophecy.
 So rather than label a toddler as a picky eater, focus on encouraging your toddler at each healthy eating effort.

-Can you show me how to ______?
+Show me how to ______.